Photon-HDF5/photon-hdf5/docs/phdata.rst

 ``TITLE`` (following
 `the same convention as pytables <http://pytables.github.io/usersguide/file_format.html>`__).

-The description attribute for each field are listed in the following table:
+The description attributes for each field are listed in the following table:

 =========================   ==================================================================
 Field names                 Description used as TITLE attribute